traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left autoplay loop fill](photos/ml-necklace.mov)

 # [fit] A wearable that forces me
 # [fit] to be *around people* in order to
 # [fit] *not* DRAW ATTENTION

 ^ take the things i liked about other projects & go in diff direction

-^ responsive to people around me but in a way that increases my discomfort unless i conform to social norms
+^ responsive to people around me but increases my discomfort unless i conform to social norms

-^ obnoxious, flashy, attention getting when i was keeping to myself
+^ obnoxious, flashy, attention getting when alone

-^  only calm down & turn off when i forced myself to be sociable & surround myself with other people.
+^  only calm down when sociable & surround with other people.

-^ no app

-^ sense how many people are around me & respond accordingly to params i've set.

 ^ less about purposefully using lights to attract people

 ^ more about me wanting to get rid of the lights as fast as possible

-^ so i can stop drawing attention to myself.

 ^ this progression of my work is a convincing reason for me to build this necklace

 ^ misled you

-^ really a defining moment when I decided

 ---